sahiliamsso/docs/source/admin-guide/logs.md

 ```

 Please restart the specific service after any change in log levels to allow the changes to take effect.
 Use the following command to restart tomcat:
+!!!
+Note
+    It is recommended to use OxTrust UI to change the logging levels.

 #### System logs
 - For Ubuntu: `/var/log/syslog`
 - For RPM based systems: `/var/log/messages`